-Where payment is made by BHP Billiton Plc under the guarantee, the amount payable may be chargeable to United Kingdom tax by direct assessment against a holder of a debt security.
-Such payment made under the guarantee should not be assessed to United Kingdom tax in the hands of holders of the debt securities who are not resident in the United Kingdom, except where such persons carry on a trade, profession or vocation in the United Kingdom through a United Kingdom permanent establishment, branch or agency in connection with which the payment is received or to which the debt securities are attributable, in which case (subject to certain exemptions for interest received by certain categories of agent) tax may be levied on the United Kingdom permanent establishment, branch or agency.
-Holders should note that the provisions relating to additional amounts referred to in the section entitled "Description of Debt Securities That We May Offer-Payment of Additional Amounts" would not apply if HMRC sought to assess directly the person entitled to the relevant payment to United Kingdom tax.
+Where payment is made by BHP Billiton Plc under the guarantee in respect of interest, the amount payable may be chargeable to UK tax by direct assessment against a holder of a debt security.
+Such payment made under the guarantee should not be assessed to UK tax in the hands of holders of the debt securities who are not resident in the United Kingdom, except where such persons carry on a trade, profession or vocation in the United Kingdom through a UK permanent establishment, branch or agency in connection with which the payment is received or to which the debt securities are attributable, in which case (subject to certain exemptions for interest received by certain categories of agent) tax may be levied on the UK permanent establishment, branch or agency.
+Holders should note that the provisions relating to additional amounts referred to in the section entitled "Description of Debt Securities That We May Offer-Payment of Additional Amounts" would not apply if HMRC sought to assess directly the person entitled to the relevant payment to UK tax.